There are several ways you can find out if a journal is peer-reviewed.

 These databases are useful when searching for articles in the biodiversity subject area.

-'Notornis' is the Journal and 'Birds New Zealand' is the Magazine of the Ornithological Society of New Zealand.
-Click here for online versions of articles from the latest editions.
+'Notornis' is the peer-reviewed journal and 'Birds New Zealand' is the magazine of the Ornithological Society of New Zealand.
+Click here to search for articles in these publications.

 ("Purple Alcea rosea : Close-up - Order : Malvales - Family : Malvaceae" by PJDespa is licensed under Creative Commons Attribution-Share Alike 3.0 Unported licence)